 After the initial infection, HSV remains dormant in nerve ganglia, from which it can periodically emerge.
 When the virus emerges, it may or may not cause symptoms (ie, genital lesions).
 Transmission may occur through contact with the lesions or, more often, via skin-to-skin contact with sex partners when lesions are not apparent (called asymptomatic shedding).

-Pregnant women with genital herpes can transmit HSV (usually HSV-2) to the fetus or neonate, Typically, HSV is transmitted during delivery via contact with vaginal secretions containing HSV.
+Pregnant women with genital herpes can transmit HSV (usually HSV-2) to the fetus or neonate.
+Typically, HSV is transmitted during delivery via contact with vaginal secretions containing HSV.
 The virus is rarely transmitted transplacentally.
-Mothers of neonates with HSV infection tend to have newly acquired genital infection; many do not have symptoms at the time of delivery.
-Neonatal HSV infection is a serious, potentially fatal infection.
+Mothers with primary (newly acquired) HSV genital infection have a higher risk of transmitting HSV to the neonate.
+Most women who transmit HSV to neonates do not have symptoms of HSV infection at the time of delivery.
+Neonatal HSV infection Neonatal Herpes Simplex Virus (HSV) Infection Neonatal herpes simplex virus infection is usually transmitted during delivery.
+A typical sign is vesicular eruption, which may be accompanied by or progress to disseminated disease.
+Diagnosis... read more is a serious, potentially fatal infection.

 Most cases of primary genital herpes do not cause noticeable symptoms; many people infected with HSV-2 do not know that they have genital herpes.